shrii-adhikari/INF6027/README.md

 The dataset is a JSON file containing news articles with the following columns: `category`, `authors`, `headline`, `short_description`, and `year`.

+Each record in the dataset consists of the following attributes:

+**category:** category in which the article was published.

+**headline:** the headline of the news article.

+**authors:** list of authors who contributed to the article.

+**link:** link to the original news article.

+**short_description:** Abstract of the news article.

+**date:** publication date of the article.

+There are a total of 42 news categories in the dataset

 ## Key Features of the Code

 1. **Data Loading and Exploration**